-This happened to be when I spotted an abandoned picture frame laying around in the post-Christmas pile of “things-that-have-not-yet-found-a-home.”
+This happened to me when I spotted an abandoned picture frame laying around in the post-Christmas pile of “things-that-have-not-yet-found-a-home.”
 AH!
 It clicked.
 I could make a scripture board out of this frame by using a dry erase marker on the glass.
-Of course this isn’t exactly an original idea.
-If you have been on pinterest longer than hour, you’ll see projects like this for leaving love notes, daily reminders, or even a whole week’s schedule.
+Of course, this isn’t exactly an original idea.
+If you have been on Pinterest longer than an hour, you’ll see projects like this for leaving love notes, daily reminders, or even a whole week’s schedule.

 This project takes approximately 5 minutes or less.

 First, you need to locate an empty frame.
 I used a 5 x 7.
 Use whatever size you want.
 If you happen to be an organized person and do not horde stuff (such as empty picture frames), you could pick up a super cheap one at a thrift store or the dollar store.
 Next, find scrapbook paper.
 If you happen to be like me, and are unorganized and can’t find your scrapbook paper, use regular paper and

 attempt to make chevrons with a highlighter draw a pretty design yourself.

 And I found my scrapbook paper!!!
 Much prettier!

 Make sure to pick a light colored paper and design so when you write on the glass your words are visible.

 The steps are ridiculously easy!!!